-Stock, Rosemary, Hunt, Frances, Cachia, Moira, Lynam, Siobhan, Usher, Lee and Fern Pollak, Liory (2016) Mental toughness and moods as predictors of academic success.
+Stock, Rosemary, Hunt, Frances, Cachia, Moira, Lynam, Siobhan, Usher, Lee and Fern Pollak, Liory (2017) Mental toughness and moods as predictors of academic success.
 In: Higher Education Academy STEM Conference 2017, 1 - 2 Feb 2017, Manchester Conference Centre.
-(In Press)

-Stock R et al HEA Stem 2017 submission form UWL repository.docx - Supplemental Material
+Stock R et al HEA Stem 2017 submission form UWL repository.docx - Accepted Version

 This paper presents results from a survey examining the relationship between mental toughness and academic success, as measured by grade, in undergraduate students.
 One of the subscales of Mental Toughness (MT), Control of Life, significantly predicts grades for both male and female students, while other subscales reveal gender differences in the importance of the MT construct within this context.